 Hiking is one of the best ways to spend time in Madeira.
-But what if someone does not have a car and instead, a very limited budget?
+But what if someone does not have a car and, instead, a very limited budget?
 There are several trails and levada walks on Madeira Island that are easily reachable by public transport.
 One of these hikes is the route lying just north of Funchal: Levada dos Tornos

-For all the budget travellers: Do not forget to check also our series MADEIRA ON A BUDGET and our post about the NATURE FESTIVAL to see how you can get two free tickets for a bunch of awesome outdoor activities and tours on Madeira Island.
+For all the budget travelers: Do not forget to check also our series MADEIRA ON A BUDGET and our post about the NATURE FESTIVAL to see how you can get two free tickets for a bunch of awesome outdoor activities and tours on Madeira Island.

 Monte – Levada dos Tornos: GoPro video

 Here is a video-summary of our entire walk:

 Monte – Levada dos Tornos: getting there & back

 Starting at: Monte

 The easiest way to get to Monte from the Old Town of Funchal is by the cable car, however, it is not as cheap as the bus.
 A one-way ticket for the Monte Cable Car costs 11 € (children 7-14 years old: 5.5 €).
 This levada walk can also be combined with a visit inside the beautiful botanical garden Monte Palace Madeira.